Nicolelam8891/nicolelam8891/README.md

 My healthcare journey began as an inpatient and outpatient nurse.
 During those enriching years, I had a close ally: the EPIC charting system.
 Working with EPIC was a revelation.
 It not only streamlined my nursing tasks but also played a pivotal role in reducing medical errors and preventing adverse effects.
 Whether at the bedside or in the clinic, I saw firsthand how technology made my life easier as a nurse, as long as I spent the time to learn more about the system.

 I also worked closely with MyChart, another EPIC resource, to demonstrate how technology could empower patients, making health management accessible at their fingertips.
-This exposure sparked a profound appreciation for technology and its potential to transform lives.

-That's why I decided to pivot my career, steering towards the tech world with a mission to make a difference through coding!
+This exposure sparked a profound appreciation for technology and its potential to transform lives, which is why I decided to pivot my career, steering towards the tech world with a mission to make a difference through coding!

 Currently, I'm honing my skills at the Turing School of Software & Design.
 It's a 7-month intensive program, and I've just wrapped up Mod 3.
 Next up, Mod 4!
 Here, in the front-end program, I'm delving into React, JavaScript, HTML, CSS, and much more!